laylaparast/SurrogateRank/README.md

 The package also implements the nonparametric approach in the high-dimensional setting.
 Details are described in Hughes A, Parast L, Thiébaut R, Hejblum BP (2025).
 RISE : Two-Step Rank-Based Identification of High-Dimensional Surrogate Markers Applied to Vaccinology.
 ArXiv [https://arxiv.org/abs/2502.03030](https://arxiv.org/abs/2502.03030).

-Go here to view a tutorial for this package: [SurrogateRank Tutorial](https://htmlpreview.github.io/?https://github.com/laylaparast/SurrogateRank/blob/main/SurrogateRank_tutorial.html)
+Go here to view a tutorial for this package: [SurrogateRank Tutorial](https://htmlpreview.github.io/?https://github.com/laylaparast/SurrogateRank/blob/main/SurrogateRank_tutorial.html).
+We also have a shiny app implementing these methods [here](https://parastlab.shinyapps.io/SurrogateRankApp/).